lucaszischka/BottomSheet/README.md

 ### Artist Songs View

 This BottomSheet shows the most popular songs by an artist.
-It has a custom animation and color for the drag indicator and the background, as well as it deactivates the bottom position behavior.
+It has a custom animation and color for the drag indicator and the background, as well as it deactivates the bottom position behavior and uses an custom corner radius.

 <img src="Assets/ArtistSongsView.gif" height="600">